GoogleCloudPlatform/datashare-toolkit/api/README.md

     cat istio-manifests/1.4/authn/* | envsubst | kubectl apply -f -

-2. Verify the DS API is not accessible now:
+2. Verify the DS API is not accessible:
-**Note**: Should be *401 Unauthorized*
+**Note**: The HTTP response code should be *401 Unauthorized*

     curl -i -H "Host: cds-api.datashare-apis.example.com" $GATEWAY_IP/v1alpha

-3. Verify the DS API is accessiblle with a valid Bearer ID Token:
+3. Verify the DS API is accessible with a valid Bearer ID Token:
-**Note**: Should be *200 OK*
+**Note**: The HTTP response code should be *200 OK*

     curl -i -H "Authorization: Bearer $(gcloud auth print-identity-token)" -H "Host: cds-api.datashare-apis.example.com" $GATEWAY_IP/v1alpha

+4. Verify the DS API preflight requests are accessible without a valid Bearer ID Token:
+**Note**: The HTTP response code should be *200 OK*

+     curl -i -X OPTIONS -H "Origin: http://cds-ui.a.run.app" -H "Access-Control-Request-Method: POST" -H "Host: cds-api.datashare-apis.example.com" $GATEWAY_IP/v1alpha

+You now have [authentication](#authentication) enabled for all endpoints and methods in the DS API service.
+Next step is to enforce [authorization](#authorization) for the clients:

 ### Authorization

-Authentication is enforced by Istio [JWT Policies](https://archive.istio.io/v1.4/docs/reference/config/security/istio.authentication.v1alpha1/) at the Istio [Ingress Gateway](https://archive.istio.io/v1.4/docs/tasks/traffic-management/ingress/ingress-control/).
-There are separate Policies for each supported Identity Provider: [Google](istio-manifests/1.4/authn/google-jwt-policy.yaml) and [Firebase](istio-manifests/1.4/authn/firebase-jwt-policy.yaml)
+Authorization is enabled implicitly via Istio [Authorization Policy](https://archive.istio.io/v1.4/docs/concepts/security/#authorization-policy) and access to the workload or services are **denied by default** when a policy is enabled.
+The Authorization policies are dividied into separate roles based off the end-user or client defined in [Security](#security) above. \
+**Note**: These can be refined if additional roles are required.

+#### Data Producers:
+Datashare project administrators or service accounts that require read-write access to all Datashare API services and methods.
+These users are authenticated via Google.
+* read-write access to all `*`

+#### Data Consumers:
+Datashare end-user or data consumers that require read-write access to Account registration endpoints and read-only access to Accounts.
+These users are authenticated via Firebase (Identity Platform).
+* read-write (POST) access to `accounts:*`
+* read-only (GET) access to `accounts`

+#### Marketplace Service Account:
+Google Cloud Marketplace integration Service Account that is required for redirecting end-users to registration and sign-up pages in the UI.
+This service account authenticates via Google.
+* read-write (POST) access to `accounts:*`
+* read-only (GET) access to `accounts`

+#### Preflight Requests:
+Unauthenticated clients (single page applications) and browsers that make CORS preflight requests require *OPTIONS* to all service endpoints:
+* read-only (OPTIONS) access to `*`

+Before you apply the AuthZ policies, export the **DATA_PRODUCERS** environment variable as a comma separated list of email addresses: e.g.
+**Note**: You can wildcard an email address domain or explicity add them individually

+    export DATA_PRODUCERS="*@google.com"
+    export DATA_PRODUCERS="abc@xyz.com,my-trusted-app@my-gcp-project.iam.gserviceaccount.com"

-Apply the authN policies:
+1. Apply the authZ policies:
+**Note**: `envsubst` will read the **PROJECT_ID**, **DATA_PRODUCERS**, environment variable, substitute it in the template, then `kubectl` to apply the config:

-    cat authn/* | envsubst | kubectl apply -f -
+    cat istio-manifests/1.4/authz/* | envsubst | kubectl apply -f -

-    cat authz/* | envsubst | kubectl delete -f -
+2. Verify the DS API is not accessible:
+**Note**: The HTTP response code should be *401 Unauthorized*

+    curl -i -H "Host: cds-api.datashare-apis.example.com" $GATEWAY_IP/v1alpha

+3. Verify the DS API is accessible with a valid Bearer ID Token:
+**Note**: The HTTP response code should be *200 OK*

+    curl -i -H "Authorization: Bearer $(gcloud auth print-identity-token)" -H "Host: cds-api.datashare-apis.example.com" $GATEWAY_IP/v1alpha

+4. Verify the DS API preflight requests are accessible without a valid Bearer ID Token:
+**Note**: The HTTP response code should be *200 OK*

+     curl -i -X OPTIONS -H "Origin: http://cds-ui.a.run.app" -H "Access-Control-Request-Method: POST" -H "Host: cds-api.datashare-apis.example.com" $GATEWAY_IP/v1alpha

+You now have [authorization](#authorization) enabled for all endpoints and methods in the DS API service.

 ## Development